Satiankit96/Data-Science/Data Science Certification/1. Foundations/Week_2/Week_2_1_Thinking_analytically.md

 Root cause analysis - Pin point the cause of problem.
 (Ask why 5 times)(With which why you go a layer deeper) Gap analysis - How are we currently working as to our desired ways in the future Missing Information - What information is missing out when a model was created.
 (Was there any key aspect that was missing)

+Quiz 2 - 87.5/100
+Incorrect question - Graphs, maps, and charts are used in data visualization.(Answer)